Elements of Descriptive Writing continued…

 Can you identify what types of figurative language the writer has used in this text?

 The writer has used personification in this text, dances in the sky, flurries around itself.
 Can you explain why?

 The writer wants to stir emotion in the reader with this piece.
 Perhaps this firework display takes place on New Years’ Eve or July 4th, both are holidays which are intended to spent with loved ones and are generally a time of emotion and intimacy.
 By using personification, the writer can portray emotion and expectancy.

 We have already briefly discussed onomatopoeia in the word “BANG!”
 The use of onomatopoeia in this text reinforces the notion of sound.

 Hyperbole is also used in the text.
 Can you find any examples?
 The writer describes the fireworks as an explosion.
 This is an exaggeration and adds drama to the text.

 The writer uses yet another sound device, that of alliteration; “It spins, it spirals, it spurts, and it sprays.
 It spatters and splatters and scatters”.
 This creates rhythm and sound within the text.

 The writer has one idea for the text, a firework display.
 The text does stray from that idea.
 The writer does not mention what the occasion is, who the audience, what time of day it is.
 This information is non-essential and has therefore been left out.
 The writer focuses on the initial frightful sound, the color and the movement of the fireworks.

-Precise language is used in this text.
+This text comprises Precise language.
 The writer does use adjectives but in moderation.
 You will notice that the text uses extreme adjectives as opposed to base adjectives,” almighty” instead of “big”, “vivacious” instead of “bright”.
 This adds to the drama and sensationalism of the text.